lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 Admins can manage images, which are used in creating a compute session, in the Images tab of the Environments page.
 In the tab, meta information of all images currently in the Backend.AI server is displayed.
-You can check information such as registry, namespace, image name, image's based distros, digest, and minimum resources required for each image.
+You can check information such as registry, namespace, image name, image's based OS, digest, and minimum resources required for each image.
 For images downloaded to one or more agent nodes, a check mark is displayed on the left.
 An unchecked image means that it is not installed on any agent.